DEWETRON/OXYGEN-SDK/docs/02_Quickstart/Quickstart.rst

 Quickstart
 ==========

-Lets dive in fast!
-This quickstart guide will guide you through the steps necessary for building an Oxygen plugin.
+This quickstart guide will guide you through the necessary steps for building Oxygen plugins.

-Before using the SDK, please install the supported development tools:
+For using the SDK a development toolkit is needed:

 * Visual Studio 2019 or better (for Windows)
 * cmake
 * Oxygen

+A free alternative to Visual Studio 2019/2022 is *Visual Studio Code*.

 Install Oxygen
 --------------

+To test the plugins an Oxygen installation is needed:

 Please download and install the latest Oxygen installer from DEWETRON's download portal: